-Inside: Girls can do anything is a book list to inspire your daughter to believe in herself, dream big, and color outside the lines.
+Inside: Girls can do anything is a book list to inspire your girl to believe in herself, dream big, and color outside the lines.

 I like to introduce my girls to books that open their sense of possibilities, stir their imagination, and expand their definition of “brave.”
 We read a lot of books about those subjects.